Skip to Content

 Race week kicks off well before the first engine revs.
 From April 29 through May 3, Lummus Park hosts the Official Fan Fest in Miami Beach.
 This free fan zone runs throughout the weekend with racing simulators, DJ sets, guest appearances, food stalls and pop-ups catering to motorsport enthusiasts.

 Inside the circuit, the Hard Rock Beach Club transforms into a day-to-night party, pairing live performances with trackside views.
-For a more curated experience, Uchi Miami is partnering with DoorDash Reservations for Miami Drift, where a 10+ course menu meets a cruise along Biscayne Bay.

 Beyond the Track